The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Nature & Wildlife

-The Banni and Chhari Dhand is the place to see migratory birds during monsoon.
+The Banni and Chhari Dhand is the place to see migratory birds during the monsoon.

 Day 7